MOST YEAR's we have had a Duck Race and ticket sales provides funds to support our Dictionaries for Every Local Junior School Pupil programme.

 'What We Do' Main Pages:

 The Carnival Day Duck Race is run in July every year.
 The ducks enter the River Brain after the Carnival procession has passed along Bridge Street about 215 PM.
-But, of course, the race did not happen in 2020 but we intend to be back in 2021.more
+But, of course, the race did not happen in 2020 or 2021 but we intend to be back in 2022.more